 Disclaimer: Every lender is different and may vary with regard to the requirements and policies contained in the steps below.
 But even with those differences, this plan can work for just about any teenager.

 The short answer?
 They need work history in a W-2 job.
-This will tell the lender that our applicant has a steady stream of income.
-Lenders need to know that the applicant will be able to make their monthly mortgage payments.
+This will tell the lender that our applicant has a steady income stream.
+This is important since lenders need to know that the applicant will be able to make their monthly mortgage payments.

-Now please don’t think that I’m suggesting that anyone, especially a young person, should get in over their head with a mortgage they can’t realistically pay.
-I’m just laying out the possibilities, so that our teenager can work with the parameters they’re given.
+Now please don’t think that I’m suggesting that anyone, especially a young person, get in over their head with a mortgage they can’t realistically pay.
+I’m just laying out the possibilities so that our teenager can work with the parameters they’re given.

 The work history doesn’t have to be as long or as high-paying as one might expect.
-Basically, at the time when the young person is going to apply for the mortgage, just short of 21 years old, they will need to provide paystubs for the previous 30 days that show they are employed and have a steady income.
+When the young person is going to apply for the mortgage, just short of 21 years old, they will need to provide paystubs for the previous 30 days that show they are employed and have a steady income.
 They will likely also need to provide W-2 forms for the last two years.

-If the employment in the previous 30 days is full-time work form a well-paying job, then it’s likely the lender won’t need much more.
-If the history is part-time work, then they may need pay stubs going back further in time.
+If the employment in the previous 30 days is full-time work from a well-paying job, then it’s likely the lender won’t need much more.
+If the history is part-time work, they may need pay stubs going back further in time.

 Furthermore, when looking at part-time and full-time work, lenders aren’t as concerned with the number of hours worked per week as they are with the actual amount of income that is coming in.
 So a consistent, part-time W-2 job that pays well could suffice.

 One of the loan professionals I talked to said they want the applicant’s debt to income ratio to be 40 percent or lower.
-Debt-to-income ratio is all your monthly debt payments divided by your gross monthly income.
+A debt-to-income ratio is calculated by taking all one’s monthly debt payments and dividing it by their gross monthly income.